Lombiq/Helpful-Extensions/Readme.md

 The module consists of the following independent extensions (all in their own features):

+### Flows Helpful Extensions

+Adds additional styling capabilities to OrchardCore.Flows feature by making it possible to add classes to widgets in the FlowPart editor.

 The module's source is available in two public source repositories, automatically mirrored in both directions with [Git-hg Mirror](https://githgmirror.com):

 - [https://bitbucket.org/Lombiq/helpful-extensions](https://bitbucket.org/Lombiq/helpful-extensions) (Mercurial repository)